georgeracu/947g5/docs/Project-plan.md

 ## Conflict Resolution Plan

-Considering the size of the team and likelihood that we will be required to be produce deliverables to the customer on a regular basis with minimal buffer to extend deadlines, we have chosen to adopt a hybrid of an accommodative and compromising style for conflict resolution.
-The aim is maintain a good working relationship between all members during the entire duration of the project and hence a mix of these styles we believe will allow us to work together to achieve the end goals.
+Considering the small size of the team and the likelihood that we will be required to produce deliverables to the customer on a regular basis with a minimum buffer to extend deadlines, we have chosen to adopt a style that encourages compromise amongst team members.
+The aim is to maintain a good working relationship between all members during the entire duration of the project.

-Reasons to choose a hybrid style:

-- The team have deliverable deadlines which need to be met to satisfy the customer
-- Additionally the final deadline can not to be extended, which means we need to be able to be flexible with our commitments when it come closer to the deadline in order to deliver a finished product.
-- We need to maintain a positive work ethic within the team, as without this the efficiency at which tasks are completed will reduce considerably.
-- Helps to understand a common goal for all the members, with the understanding that nothing will be achieved if people are not able to compromise.

 ### Maintaining project flow

 It is highly likely that the project will be disrupted by unforeseen events, with the most probable scenarios being illness and missed deadlines.
 All disruptive scenarios will be dealt with on a per-case basis, but as a general rule-of-thumb, we suggest:

-- Making a list of jobs the member was working on
+- Making a list of jobs the member was working on.
-- Re-distributing the cards amongst group members
+- Re-distributing the cards amongst group members based on their available capacity.
-- Reflecting on the groups roadmap
+- Reflecting on the groups roadmap.
-  - Making sure that all future deadlines will be met
+  - Making sure that all future deadlines will be met.
-  - If necessary, meeting with the client to explain why a deadline was not met
+  - If necessary, meeting with the client to explain why a deadline was not met.
-  - Resolve conflicts in scheduling
+  - Resolve conflicts in scheduling.
-  - Openly discuss within the group any difficulties in the work
+  - Openly discuss within the group any difficulties in the work.
-    - (This is expected - we have a range of technical abilities, it is essential we support each other)
+    - This is expected - we have a range of technical abilities, it is essential we support each other.
-- Facilitating the member back into the workflow, to avoid loss of contribution and maximise productivity
+- Facilitating the member back into the workflow, to encourage contribution and maximise productivity.

 In the event that people do not agree on the score they get in the peer assessment, members will be allowed to defend their case and suggest why their score should be changed.
 As per the Peer Assessment Plan, all members have agreed to an open discussion on the individual contribution to the project, and what metrics will be used to defend the distribution of points.